 Other members of the Senior Management Team and advisors attended Board meetings by invitation as appropriate throughout the year.
-The Board also held a two-day Strategy meeting during the period.

-At each Board meeting, the Chief Executive Officer delivers a high level update on the business, the Board considers specific reports, reviews business and financial performance, key initiatives, risks and governance.
+At each Board meeting, the Chief Executive Officer delivers a high level update on the business, and the Board considers specific reports, reviews business and financial performance, key initiatives, risks and governance.
 In addition, throughout the year the Senior Management Team and other colleagues deliver presentations to the Board on proposed initiatives and progress on projects.

 Key Board discussions and actions during the period